Irish stepdance: Competitive costumes

 Male dancers often wear intricately embroidered jackets or waistcoats made from similar materials as dresses.

 Costumes can be simple for the beginning female dancer; they often wear a simple dance skirt and plain blouse or their dancing school's costume.
-On a dance school's costume, the colours and emblems used represents the school and differentiates the dancer from other schools.
-These are similar in construction to a solo dress, but with a simpler design, and with less added weight from embroidery and crystals.
+On a dance school's costume, the colours and emblems are used to represent the school and differentiate the dancer from other schools.
+These are similar in construction to a solo dress, but with a simpler design and with less added weight from embroidery and crystals.
 School costumes are usually owned, managed and distributed by the dance school.

-At advanced levels where dancers can qualify for Major competitions, solo costumes help each dancer show their sense of style, and enable them to stand out among a crowd.
+At advanced levels, where dancers can qualify for Major competitions, solo costumes help each dancer show their sense of style and enable them to stand out among a crowd.
 Dancers can have a new solo costume specially tailored for them with their choice of colours, fabrics, and designs.
 Popular designers include Gavin Doherty, Conor O’Sullivan, and Elevation.
 Some dancers will even design the costume themselves.
-The dancer can also buy second hand from another dancer.
+The dancer can also buy second-hand from another dancer.
 Since the costumes are handmade with pricey materials, unique designs, and are custom measured to each dancer, the costumes can cost between $1,000 and $6,000.

 Along with the handcrafted costumes, popular championship costumes include wigs and crowns.
 In commission schools, female dancers wear a wig.
 Wigs gained popularity due to their relative ease of use, consistency, and voluminous look when compared to curling one's own natural hair.
 Dancers get synthetic ringlet wigs that match their hair color or go with an extremely different shade (a blonde dancer wearing a black wig or vice versa).
 The wigs can range from $75.00 to $150.
 Usually the crowns match the colours and materials of the dresses, and are made of fabric or metal.
 The championship competitions are usually danced on stages with a lot of lighting.
 To prevent looking washed out, and to enhance their leg muscles, dancers often tan their legs.
 A rule was put in place in January 2005 for Under 10 dancers forbidding them to wear fake tan, and in October 2005 it was decided that Under 12 dancers who were in the Beginner and Primary levels would not be allowed to wear fake tan or make up.

 The boys used to wear jackets and kilts, but now more commonly perform in black trousers with a colorful vest or jacket and tie and, more frequently, a vest with embroidery and crystals.